The EPA 15-lb Threshold: What Changed on January 1, 2026

 The threshold reduction is part of the AIM Act's broader strategy to reduce HFC emissions.
 By bringing smaller systems under regulatory oversight, the EPA expects to identify and repair leaks that have been going undetected for years.
 The agency estimates that the 15-lb threshold will prevent millions of pounds of additional refrigerant emissions annually — a significant contribution to climate goals under the Kigali Amendment.

 Start by inventorying every system you own or service.
-Identify which systems have a full charge of 15 lbs or more — these are now in scope.
+Identify which systems have a full charge of 15 lbs or more and are not in the exempt residential/light-commercial AC and heat pump subsector — these are now in scope.
 For each regulated system, you need to know the full charge in lbs, the equipment category (comfort cooling, commercial refrigeration, industrial process, or transport), the refrigerant type, and the serial number and location.
 Next, choose your calculation method — Annualizing or Rolling Average — and apply it consistently across your organization.
 Finally, set up a tracking system that can calculate leak rates automatically, flag threshold exceedances, track repair deadlines, and generate audit-ready reports.

 Pro Tip